Sketchplanations

 Manager time, maker time

 Most modern offices operate on Manager Time.
-It’s great for meetings but comes at a cost for getting meaningful work done.
-If you’re a maker you may associate with the feeling that to get some real work done you feel you need to do it at the weekend, or in an evening after everyone’s gone home, when you’ll be free of interruptions.
+It’s great for meetings but comes at the cost of getting meaningful work done.
+If you’re a maker, you may associate with the feeling that to get some real work done, you need to do it on the weekend or an evening after everyone’s gone home, when you’ll be free of interruptions.

 If you’re a manager, consider your makers when you schedule your next meeting.